 In February of 2015, Dr. Ray Greenberg, Executive Vice Chancellor for Health Affairs, initiated the UT System Population Health initiative with the recruitment of Dr. David Lakey, former Commissioner of the Texas Department of State Health Services.

-Dr. Lakey now serves in a dual role as Senior Vice President for Population Health and Isadore Roosth Distinguished Professor at UT Health Northeast and Chief Medical Officer/ Associate Vice Chancellor for population health at the UT System.
+Dr. Lakey now serves as Vice Chancellor for Health Affairs and Chief Medical Officer at the UT System.

 To jump start this initiative The University of Texas System Board of Regents approved $5 million in funding to the Office of Health Affairs to develop a population health strategy for The University of Texas System to address Texas' most critical public health needs.

 UT System Population Health encourages and coordinates the use of population health principles to improve the delivery of care, reduce health disparities, and improve health for all Texans.
 The initiative does this through multi-institutional and multi-disciplinary collaborative projects within the UT System and statewide through numerous partnerships.